Our Driving at Work Courses

-Our Driving at Work courses are available as part of the Health and Safety eLearning Suite in one great package.
+Our Driving at Work courses are available as part of the Online Health and Safety courses Suite in one great package.

 Driving at Work eLearning

-Our Driving at Work eLearning course details what the relevant legislation is about driving at work, and what responsibilities employers versus employees have for ensuring safety whilst on the road.
-The course also details how to carry out a thorough risk assessment and includes question and answer sections after each key learning point so users can test their knowledge and understanding of the subject.
+Our Driving at Work eLearning course and Driving at Work Challenge eLearning course detail what the relevant legislation is about driving at work, and what responsibilities employers versus employees have for ensuring safety whilst on the road.
+The courses also explore how to carry out a thorough risk assessment and include assessments on key learning points so users can test their knowledge and understanding of the subject.

 In addition to our driving at work eLearning, we also offer Checking your Vehicle Before Driving at Work and Preparing for your Journey courses.
 A great addition to your driving at work health and safety training, these courses takes just five minutes to complete and details what steps to check prior to driving to mitigate risks and avoid driving related hazards.